SethRobertson/GitBestPractices/0main.md

     end your command with ` --tag-name-filter cat -- --all` unless you are really really sure you know what you are doing.

+* create --orphan branches

+    With the notable exception of gh-pages (which is a hack github uses for convenience, not an expression of general good style practice), any situation where creating an orphan branch seems like a reasonable solution you probably should just create a new repository.
+If the new branch cannot really be thought of as being related to the other branches in your repository so that merging between the two really has any conceptual relevant, then the concept is probably far enough apart to warrant it's own repository.

 * use clone --shared or --reference

     This can lead to problems for non-normal git actions, or if the